IntersectMBO/cardano-node-tests/src_docs/source/test_results/nightly_system_tests.rst

 There are several pipelines that run the nightly system tests.
 In each pipeline, different sets of tests are run.

 * `skipped` - the tests that are not suitable for given pipeline
-* `failed` - the tests that failed on an assert
+* `failed` - the tests that failed on an assert or are that are aborted for any other reason (unhandled exception, etc.)
-* `broken` - the test is aborted for any other reason than failed assertion (unhandled exception, etc.)
+* `broken` - the test is affected by a real issue; marked as `xfailed` (expected failed) until the issue is fixed

 Nightly Results
 ---------------